SaltyGoo/saltygoo.github.io/class/mu_priest.md

 <ins>Starting Skills (+5)</ins><br>
 "The Holy Scriptures" and your choice of "Dead Languages", "Preaching" or "Inquisition"

-For every Priest template you have, you gain one new **Sacrament**.
+For every Priest template you have, you gain one new different **Sacrament**.

 ## Sacrament
-When you choose a Sacrament, you become imparted by the divine grace of your religion.
+When you choose a Sacrament, you become imparted by the divine grace of the Authority.
 Each sacrament is different and represents one facet of your faith.
 If a sacrament gives you a spell, it is stored in your Psyche and you can cast it _once_ between each rest.

 <details markdown="1">
 <summary>How GLOG spells work</summary>